VinayIN/gynecologistsangeeta/content/pages/publications.md

 draft: false
 ---

 Dr. Sangeeta Pradhan has contributed to medical research through publications in international peer-reviewed journals.
 Her work focuses on improving maternal and fetal health outcomes and advancing gynecological care.

-### Research Focus Areas
+Research focus areas of her are:
 - Hypertensive disorders of pregnancy and biomarkers for early prediction
 - Minimally invasive gynecologic surgery and oncogynecology protocols
 - Maternal-fetal medicine in complex autoimmune and infectious scenarios
 - Longitudinal outcomes and quality of life in high-risk obstetrics

+{{< toc >}}

 ---